 You can apply the following guidelines to dressing for the inverted triangle body type.

 How to dress for your inverted triangle body type

 - Create vertical lines with vertical stripes

 - Wear open necklines and collars, like halter necks, v-necks and scoop necks

 - Wear soft feminine textures to soften the shoulder line

 - Avoid extra width and wear single breasted tailored jackets

 - Wear jackets open to create a vertical line

 - Wear jackets that are well structured at the shoulder

-- Look for tops that will accentuate the waist, like tops with banding or nipping at the waist or wrap style tops
+- Look for tops that accentuate the waist, like tops with banding or nipping at the waist or wrap styles

 - Wear tops that accentuate a vertical line, so go for V-necks and keep your shirts unbuttoned